newtonkwan/Insight_DE/README.md

 2) Year
 3) Similarity to abstracts from other top papers in your field

 We believe in learning by example.
-If you've convinced your reader to continue past the abstract, our work is done and yours is just starting.
+If you've convinced your reader to continue past the abstract, our work is done and yours is just getting started.

 ## Project description
 We use a lot of papers.
 Papers are collected from the Open Research Corpus and arXiv (~45 million, ~250 GB) from three main categories -- CS, neuroscience, biomedical -- and stored in AWS S3.
 The data sets are joined, abstracts are connected to their year and number of citations, and then sorted -- all using Spark.
 We consider a good paper one that has a high number of citations within its field.